metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_group_v2_manifest.md

 Optional:

 - `kind` (String) Kind indicates the kind of resource that is being referenced.
-A Rolecan only reference 'CouchbaseBucket' kind.
-This field defaultsto 'CouchbaseBucket' if not specified.
+A Role can only reference 'CouchbaseBucket' kind.
+This field defaults to 'CouchbaseBucket' if not specified.

 <a id="nestedatt--spec--roles--buckets--selector"></a>